NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 The Linux kernel versions are divided between the stable versions (n.`$<$even number$>$.m`) and the development versions (n.`$<$odd number$>$.m`).
 The development versions include all the cool new ideas, including those which will be considered a mistake, or reimplemented, in the next version.
 As a result, you can't trust the interface to remain the same in those versions (which is why I don't bother to support them in this book, it's too much work and it would become dated too quickly).
 In the stable versions, on the other hand, we can expect the interface to remain the same regardless of the bug fix version (the m number).

 There are differences between different kernel versions, and if you want to support multiple kernel versions, you'll find yourself having to code conditional compilation directives.
-The way to do this to compare the macro `LINUX_VERSION_CODE` to the macro KERNEL_VERSION.
+The way to do this to compare the macro `LINUX_VERSION_CODE` to the macro `KERNEL_VERSION`.
 In version a.b.c of the kernel, the value of this macro would be `$2^{16}a+2^{8}b+c$`.

 While previous versions of this guide showed how you can write backward compatible code with such constructs in great detail, we decided to break with this tradition for the better.
 People interested in doing such might now use a LKMPG with a version matching to their kernel.
 We decided to version the LKMPG like the kernel, at least as far as major and minor number are concerned.
 We use the patchlevel for our own versioning so use LKMPG version 2.4.x for kernels 2.4.x, use LKMPG version 2.6.x for kernels 2.6.x and so on.
 Also make sure that you always use current, up to date versions of both, kernel and guide.

 Update: What we've said above was true for kernels up to and including 2.6.10.
 You might already have noticed that recent kernels look different.
 In case you haven't they look like 2.6.x.y now.
 The meaning of the first three items basically stays the same, but a subpatchlevel has been added and will indicate security fixes till the next stable patchlevel is out.
 So people can choose between a stable tree with security updates and use the latest kernel as developer tree.
 Search the kernel mailing list archives  if you're interested in the full story.

 [^4-1-1]: This is by convention.
 When writing a driver, it's OK to put the device file in your current directory.
-Just make sure you place it in /dev for a production driver
+Just make sure you place it in `/dev` for a production driver